 How Old was Jesus When the Wise Men Came?

 It seems every Christmas someone, a pastor, a friend, or a teacher, insists that the Nativity scenes and the common Christmas story are all wrong because Jesus had to have been a toddler by the time the wise men arrived in Bethlehem.
 Is this Biblical?
 I would like to answer this question once and for all, "How old was Jesus when the Wise Men came?"

 There are two views on this question.
 The traditional view is that Jesus was a baby.
 I call this view the Wise Men/Baby Jesus view.
 The other view says that Jesus was one or two years old.
 I call this view the Wise Men/Toddler Jesus view.The Wise Men/Toddler Jesus View

 The Wise Men/Toddler Jesus view seems to have it roots in the actions of King Herod at the time of Jesus' birth.
 When the wise men came to him looking for the Messiah, he asked them when the star had appeared (Matthew 2:7).
 The wise men went to visit Jesus and then returned home.
 When Herod saw that they did not return to him as he had asked them to, he "was exceeding wroth, and sent forth, and slew all the children that were in Bethlehem, and in all the coasts thereof, from two years old and under, according to the time which he had diligently enquired of the wise men."
 (Matthew 2:16 KJV) Evidently, Herod figured that Jesus had to have been born at some time around when the star appeared or later.

 Despite who Herod was, he did not know when Jesus was born.
 Just because he ordered that children two years old should be killed does not mean that Jesus was two years old at that time.
-Herod evidently also thought that Jesus could be a newborn baby only days old because he also ordered newborn babies to be killed.A Baby is Called a Young Child Too
+Herod evidently also thought that Jesus could have been a newborn baby only days old because he also ordered newborn babies to be killed.A Baby is Called a Young Child Too